 These days, using Delta SkyMiles to fly business class is a losing battle.
 Whether you're hoping for a Delta One Suite or flying with a partner airline like Air France or KLM, Delta charges an arm and a leg to fly up front.
 Except for one massive sweet spot.

-At just 85,000 SkyMiles each way, it’s one of the best ways to use SkyMiles if you want to fly business class.
-That’s less than what Virgin itself charges for flights to the Middle East with a pitstop in London.
-We alerted Thrifty Traveler Premium members to this outstanding award space last week, but there’s still plenty out there to book a trip to Israel next year.
+At just 85,000 SkyMiles each way, it's one of the best ways to use SkyMiles if you want to fly business class.
+That's less than what Virgin itself charges for flights to the Middle East with a pitstop in London.
+We alerted Thrifty Traveler Premium members to this outstanding award space earlier this week.

 Want more award alerts like this one?
 We send them to Thrifty Traveler Premium members first, along with dirt-cheap domestic and international cash fares.